token-tricksters/deep-learning-nlp/README.md

 sentences are generated and then compared using cosine similarity.
 The resulting similarity score is scaled to range between 0 and 5, providing an estimate of how semantically similar the two sentences are.

-In conclusion, the selection of our classifiers went beyond just individual task performance.
-We aimed for a collaborative environment where each classifier contributed positively to the collective success of our multi-task learning framework.

 #### Layer Unfreeze

 Layer unfreezing is a technique employed during fine-tuning large pre-trained models like BERT.
 The main idea behind